asyncapi/template-for-generator-templates/_README.md

 The template might need some AsyncAPI properties that normally are optional.
 For example code generator might require some specific binding information for a given protocol.
 Even though you can provide defaults or fallbacks, you should describe in the readme what is the most optimal set of properties that the user should provide in the AsyncAPI file.
 -->

-Below table contains information about what parts of the specification are required by this template so it generates proper output.
+The table contains information on parts of the specification required by this template to generate the proper output.

 Property name | Reason | Fallback | Default
 ---|---|---|---